 Qantas Points for the year for walking one hour per day with the Qantas Wellbeing App - for each person covered under the policy.

-Earn up to 60,000 Qantas Points for joining by 13 December.
-Min. policy and eligibility criteria applies
+Up to 65,000 PTS for joining by 14 February.
+Min. policy & eligibility criteria applies.

-per $1 spent on your premium every month.
+Earn 1PT per $1 spent on your premium.

 using the Qantas Wellbeing App